DraconicSpeaker/beycord-bey-kit/README.md

              hp: The player's Hitpoints
              atk: The player's damage dealt to the other player.
 Can be used to reduce damage from the opponent.
              stamina: The player's stamina
+             bey: An extended Beyblade class.
+Basically a player’s Bey.
+For more info, go to kit/class/Beyblade.js for the unextended version and kit/beys/template.js for the template of an extended Bey.
             ] (acted, victim)